 Change in Control.
 In the event of our merger or change in control (as defined in the Incentive Plan), each outstanding award will be treated as the Plan Administrator determines, including, without limitation, that each award be assumed or substituted for by the successor corporation (or a parent or subsidiary of the successor corporation).
 If the successor corporation does not assume or substitute for the award, options and SARs will become fully vested and exercisable, all restrictions on restricted stock, RSUs and performance shares and units will lapse, and with respect to awards with performance-based vesting, all performance goals or other vesting criteria generally will be deemed achieved at 100% of target levels and all other terms and conditions met.
 In such event, the Plan Administrator will notify participants holding options and/or SARs that the award is fully vested and exercisable for a period of time as the Plan Administrator may determine and that the award will terminate upon expiration of such period.
-With respect to awards granted to non-employee directors that are assumed or substituted for, if on the date of or following such assumption or substitution such director is terminated in his or her capacity as a director other than upon his or her voluntary resignation, then he or she will fully vest in and have the right to exercise options and/or SARs as to all of the shares subject to such awards, all restrictions on restricted stock, RSUs and performance-based achieved at 100% of target levels and all other terms and conditions met.
+With respect to awards granted to non-employee directors that are assumed or substituted for, if on the date of or following such assumption or substitution such director is terminated in his or her capacity as a director other than upon his or her voluntary resignation, then he or she will fully vest in and have the right to exercise options and/or SARs as to all of the shares subject to such awards, all restrictions on restricted stock, RSUs and performance shares and units will lapse, and with respect to awards with performance-based vesting, all performance goals or other vesting criteria will be deemed achieved at 100% of target levels and all other terms and conditions met.
 The Plan Administrator will not be required to treat all awards similarly in the transaction.